 The short answer is… you can use a food processor or a blender.
 Would I recommend it?
 No.

 Grinding grains in a food processor or blender will get you a very rough flour.
 So rough, that it wouldn’t fair well in a loaf of bread because it would be too heavy.

 If you start with a food processor or blender, you have to continue to process the flour – after it’s been cracked or “ground” – until you get a flour that’s more suitable to bake with.
 This extra processing creates lots of heat, and in turn destroys the nutrients of the flour.

 So basically, you lose the healthy benefits of grinding your own flour at home.

-So, now that we’ve looked through some of the options out there for grain mills, honestly, I’d save up for a good, quality grain mill.
-Something that is dedicated and designed to mill hard or soft grains into fine flour.
+So, now that we’ve looked through some of the options out there for grain mills, honestly, I recommend saving for quality grain mill.
+One that is dedicated and designed to mill hard or soft grains into fine flour.

 Exclusive for Crumbs readers!
 Order through this link and get 5% off your Mockmill!